andresribeiro/ciara-docs/healthchecks.md

 Ciara allows you to configure healthchecks for your applications to ensure your deployment was successfull.

-You can define health check parameters in your `ciara.config.json` file.
-Here's an example:
+You can define your healthchecks in your `ciara.config.json`:

 ::: code-group
 ```json [ciara.config.json]